TERMS & CONDITIONS

 Any alcohol purchased ashore will be collected at the gangway for safe keeping and will be returned to you on the last day of your cruise.
 Seabourn is not responsible for any alcoholic beverages confiscated by local security staff.
 These items are not eligible for monetary refund or replacement.

 Smoking is not permitted in suites and most other indoor areas.
 For those who smoke, there are selected areas where smoking is permitted and this information will be communicated to you onboard.

 You warrant that You are medically and physically fit for travel, and that such travel will not endanger yourself or anyone else.

 Our medical centres are not required to be and are not equipped to the same standards as a land based hospital nor are they designed for the provision of extensive or continuing treatment.
 It is up to You to ensure that if You require doctors clearance to travel that You obtain that clearance.
 We may request that You provide such clearance to us at any time.

 If a guest has a condition that We decide may seriously affect the enjoyment, health or safety of themselves or any other person on board, We can refuse or cancel a booking.
 We will give reasonable consideration when reaching this decision and will advise You as soon as possible.
 Where Your booking is cancelled, You may be entitled to a refund.

 Guests who need assistance should always be accompanied by a carer to help with day to day activities as Our crew and medical staff are unable to act as personal carers.

 Guests who are bringing a wheelchair, mobility aid or any medical equipment onboard must advise Us at the time of booking.
-You must provide your own wheelchair or mobility aid and must ensure it can be stored inside Your cabin.
+You must provide your own wheelchair or mobility aid and must ensure it can be stored inside Your suite.
 Limited areas of the ship may not be wheelchair accessible.